 This should be the first piece of STEM material you should buy.
 It’s versatile, it lasts and it’s cost effective.
 Combine it with a few laptops and a pneumatic rocket launcher and you’re all set to deliver STEM.

-Our products are used and shipped all over the world
+MTa products are used and shipped all over the world.
+Shipping is included free of charge.

 3 x Set of MTa STEM components (6 holdalls)